Evolution of progenitors for electron capture supernovae: Results

-After the central density exceeds log $\rho_c=9.88$, core contraction is driven by electron captures and thus, $\tau_\mathrm{elec}$ starts to rule the evolution time scale.
-The contraction time scale decreases with increasing density owing to the increasing electron capture rate.
+After the central density exceeds log $\rho_c=9.88$, core contraction is driven by electron capture and thus, $\tau_\mathrm{elec}$ starts to dominate the evolution timescale.
+The contraction timescale decreases with increasing density owing to the increasing electron capture rate.
 Soon core growth becomes negligible since $\tau_\mathrm{elec}$ becomes much smaller than $\tau_\mathrm{growth}$.
-After that the core mass is frozen and is considered as the critical core mass for an ECSN, $M_{\mathrm{EC}}$.
-For a 10.8 M$_\odot$ model, $M_{\mathrm{EC}}$ is 1.366 M$_\odot$.
+After that, the core mass is frozen and is considered to be at the critical core mass for an ECSN, $M_{\mathrm{EC}}$.